NoirConsolePT/NoirConsolePT/README.md

 ## Ship related information.

-I do not care about ships as long as they aren't a proship or a dark ship, and usually whenever I spot a proshipper or a darkshipper they get blocked immediately, but I know three ships I'm pretty much attached to which are Spectreblood, 1xNoli (Myth) and Glorypizza.
+I do not care about ships as long as they aren't a proship or a dark ship, and usually whenever I spot a proshipper or a darkshipper they get blocked immediately, but I know three ships I'm pretty much attached to which are Spectreblood, 1xNoli (Myth) and Glorypizza, as stated before **I DO NOT CARE ABOUT SOME SHIPS** even though my Mafioso pony is called "#1 DoubleFedora Hater."

 ## Other information.